delvendahl/SCN2A_simulations_HMG/README.md

 * run run_simulation.py
 * the file run_simulation_MP.py can be used for using multiprocessing

 The simulation output is saved as .txt files into the folder "Results/".
+Subfolders are created for each independent condition.
+Output files are:
+* "spiking_results.txt" -> current injection, spike numbers, threshold, amplitude and spike delay, spikes AIS, threshold AIS, amplitude AIS, soma I_Na, AIS_I_Na
+* "soma_AP_traces.txt" -> voltage traces of the soma
+* "soma_Na_current.txt" -> Na current traces (from soma)
+* "ais_Na_current.txt"  -> Na current traces (from AIS)

 ---